protontypes/open-sustainable-technology/README.md

 > __How?__ These tools help estimate and reduce the carbon footprint of individuals, travel, services, and products; facilitate comparison of sustainability data and best practices; and optimize carbon planning.

 - [NMF.earth app](https://github.com/NMF-earth/nmf-app) - iOS & Android app to understand and reduce your carbon footprint.
-- [EnergyPATHWAYS](https://github.com/energyPATHWAYS/EnergyPATHWAYS) - The energyPATHWAYS Model is a professional, open source energy and carbon planning tool for use in evaluating long-term, economy-wide greenhouse gas mitigation scenarios.
 - [blockchain-carbon-accounting](https://github.com/opentaps/blockchain-carbon-accounting) - Code of the Carbon Accounting and Certification Working Group.
 - [footprint](https://github.com/acircleda/footprint) - An R package to calculate carbon footprints from air travel based on IATA airport codes or latitude and longitude.
 - [intensegRid](https://github.com/KKulma/intensegRid) - Provides information on national and regional carbon intensity, the amount of carbon emitted per unit of energy consumed, for the UK.